mohamedmamoun1211306306/part2/part 2.md

 No | Feature                                                                          | Completed (Y/P/N)
 -- | -------------------------------------------------------------------------------- | -----------------
-1  | If a player cannot follow suit or rank, the player must draw from the deck       |Y
+1  | If a player cannot follow suit or rank, the player must draw from the deck       |p
    | until a card can be played.                                                      |Y
 2  | When the remaining deck is exhausted and the player cannot play,                 |Y
    | the player does not play in the trick.                                           |Y